Due to several recent changes to Virginia’s marijuana laws, the drug is effectively decriminalized as of July 1st, 2020.

 - Making reasonable efforts to secure and maintain employment.

 Upon completing the program, you can return to the court and have your charges dismissed.
-The court will also reinstate your driving privileges.

 However, the arrest itself cannot be expunged, and will still show up on future background checks.